Climate Action

 The Current Situation

 Though the Trump victory is a monumental setback for the US as well as global climate action agenda, there are limits on how much damage the new administration can do.
 Some progress on green investment and policy appears to be locked in because it benefits not just people in blue states, but also people in red states.
-Second, there are forms of action on climate change that cannot be easily stymied, either because they are conducted in jurisdictions where Democratic Party legislators have a majority, or because they benefit red districts and therefore have bipartisan support.
+Second, there are forms of action on climate change that cannot be easily stymied, either because they are conducted in jurisdictions where Democrats have a majority, or because they benefit red districts and therefore have bipartisan support.

 We call for Climate Justice - recognizing that we cannot successfully meet this crisis without directly challenging the many structures which create and uphold inequality and oppression in our nation and the larger world.
-Purchase the lawn sign shown in the photo below or our other Climate Action resources here.

 Basic Information on Climate Change